netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row2:
   - image_path: /assets/images/Macabaret-PSHS.jpg
     alt: "Macabaret Night"
     excerpt: "**Plano Senior High School**: Oct.
-25-26, 2019 <br><br>*A night of song, dance, and terror!*  <br><br>Featuring John Marshall as Gomez Addams (leading his family in When Your'e an Addams), Prologue Announcer and Ensemble singer/dancer in Little Shop of Horrors, learning how to Build a Man in just 7 days the Rocky Horror way, and Doing the Time Warp Thriller style!"
+25-26, 2019 <br><br>*A night of song, dance, and terror!*  <br><br>Featuring John Marshall as Gomez Addams (leading his family in When Your'e an Addams), prologue Announcer and Ensemble singer/dancer in Little Shop of Horrors, learning how to Build a Man in just 7 days the Rocky Horror way, and Doing the Time Warp Thriller style!"
 feature_row3:
   - image_path: /assets/images/Wendy-and-Peter-Pan-PSHS.jpg
     alt: "Wendy and Peter Pan"